MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/eventlist-usage.md

 ```csharp
 //corpus.Storage.FetchRootFolder("local").Documents.Add(manifest);
 ```
+If there are multiple related errors, their order in the EventList will be the root cause being first, followed with other logs reported by upper layers as the problem propagates upward.

 ## Bonus Tip
 CorrelationId is optional parameter, can be set to event callback function which will append correlation ID with log messages, generated within SDK and sends back to callback.
-This can help SDK caller to filter log using correlation id.
+This can help SDK caller to filter log using correlation Id.
 ```csharp
 corpus.SetEventCallback(eventCallback, CdmStatusLevel.Warning, CorrelationId);
 ```